 By now, J.J.
 Haines was fully committed to the floor covering industry and the founder’s original core values still applied.
 The company offered one of the widest selections of floor coverings with customer-centric service to match.
 With a combination of smart leadership and some brave investment decisions, J.J.
 Haines & Company has been able to grow and thrive through the turbulent times that affected America’s history.

-Today, we are undergoing the next evolution of our company, starting with our name.
-We are now simply “Haines”.
+Today, we have successfully completed the integration of our latest acquisition, CMH Space, solidifying Haines’ position as the largest floor covering distributor in the nation.
 And while floor covering distribution is still our primary business focus, we have the capability to expand our business to include logistics and distribution support for virtually every type of packaged good industry.

 For nearly 140 years, we’ve embraced the changing times and technologies to continue to provide the best products and the best service.
 As we go into the future, there are some things that will never change—our values.